media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (Found/CEO of Rymera Web Co)

 == Changelog ==

+= 4.0.3 =
+* Bug Fix: Store Credits: Searching for existing customer on the second page of the customer list will show empty list
+* Bug Fix: Store Credits: refunding order to store credits more that the available amount won't show any notice
+* Bug Fix: Make notices be visible on the store credits admin page
+* Bug Fix: Store Credits: Failing on manually refund will remove the "Refund to Store Credits" button
+* Bug Fix: Order total is not deducted with the tore credits discount when the order is recalculated in the backend

+= 4.0.2 =
+* Bug Fix: Fee Value is Hidden in The Order Details Table on The Checkout Page if Store Credit Module is Enabled

 = 4.0.1 =
 * Bug Fix: Store Credit - SQL Improvement